Darla Shine, Wife Of New White House Deputy Chief Of Staff, Deletes Racist Twitter Account

 — Caleb Ecarma (@calebecarma) July 6, 2018

-Darla Shine’s Facebook Page is still active, and also holds plenty of controversial material; in 2015 she noted that a transgender character had been added to Real Housewives of Atlanta and commented on her own post, saying:
+Darla Shine’s Facebook Page is still active and also holds plenty of controversial material; in 2015 she noted that a transgender character had been added to Real Housewives of Atlanta and commented on her own post, saying:

 “It seems to be more in style to be transgender that not [sic].
 Manmade vagina is still not as good as the real thing!”